Many first-time snowboarders start out by renting their board. Wise move!

 A couple of features will have a major bearing on the cost of your snowboard.
 These are:

-- The Base: Sintered bases are nearly always more expensive than extruded.
+• The Base: Sintered bases are nearly always more expensive than extruded.
 Extruded bases are actually better for beginners as they’re lower maintenance and cheaper to repair.

-- The Materials: Snowboards are made of a long list of materials.
+• The Materials: Snowboards are made of a long list of materials.
 Adding carbon, kevlar and bamboo will bump up the price.
-More on this here.
+More on this here

-- The Edges: Some of the newer shapes such as “Asymmetrical edges” are more expensive and not strictly necessary.
+• The Edges: Some of the newer shapes such as “Asymmetrical edges” are more expensive and not strictly necessary.

-- The Shape: There are some crazy new shapes out there!
+• The Shape: There are some crazy new shapes out there!
 These come with a premium price tag.

 6. The Shop or Seller!

-Whilst some shops offer crazy discounts, others tend to charge a premium.
-Make sure to shop at the right place.
 If you’re happy to buy used, check the usual suspects like eBay or Facebook marketplace.
-However it’s also worth checking out Geartrade – a great winter sports reseller.
+However it’s also worth checking out Geartrade – a pretty good winter sports reseller.

 Where To Find Cheaper Snowboards